ClickHouse/JSONBench/README.md

 ### Fairness

-Best efforts should be taken to understand the details of every tested system for a fair comparison.
-It is allowed to apply various [indexing methods](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#some-json-paths-can-be-used-for-indexes-and-data-sorting) whenever appropriate.

-It is [not allowed](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#no-query-results-cache) to use query results caching or flatten JSON into multiple non-JSON colums at insertion time.
+Databases must be benchmarked using their default settings.
+As an exception, it is okay to specify non-default settings if they are a prerequisite for running the benchmark (example: increasing the maximum JVM heap size).
+Non-mandatory settings, especially settings related to workload tuning, are not allowed.

-Some databases do have a JSON data type but they flatten nested JSON documents at insertion time to a single level (typically using `.` as separator between levels).
+Some databases provide a native JSON data type that flattens nested JSON documents at insertion time to a single level, typically using `.` as separator between levels.
 We consider this a grey zone.
-On the one hand, this removes the possibility to restore the original documents, on the other hand, flattening may in many practical situations be acceptable.
+On the one hand, flattening removes the possibility to restore the original documents.
+On the other hand, flattening is in many practical situations acceptable.
-The dashboard allows to filter out databases which do not retain the document structure (i.e. which flatten).
+The dashboard provides a toggle which allows to show or hide databases that use flattening.
+In the scope of JSONBench, we generally discourage flattening.

+Other forms of flattening, in particular flattening JSON into multiple non-JSON colums at insertion time, are disallowed.

+It is allowed to index the data using clustered indexes (= specifying the table sort order) or non-clustered indexes (= additional data structures, e.g. B-trees).
+We recognize that there are pros and cons of this approach.

+Pros:
+- The JSON documents in JSONBench expose a common and rather static structure.
+Many real-world use cases expose similar patterns.
+It is a widely used practice to create indexes based on the anticipated data structure.
+- The original [blog post](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql#some-json-paths-can-be-used-for-indexes-and-data-sorting) made use of indexes.
+Disallowing clustered indexes entirely would invalidate the original measurements.

+Cons:
+- There may be other real-world use cases where the JSON documents are highly dynamic (they share no common structure).
+In these cases, indexes are not useful.
+- Many databases use indexes to prune the set of scanned data ranges or retrieve result rows directly (no scan).
+As a result, the benchmark indirectly also measures the effectiveness of such access path optimization techniques.
+- Likewise, clustered indexes impact how well the data can be compressed.
+Again, this affects query runtimes indirectly.
+- In some databases, clustered indexes must be build on top of flattened (e.g. concatenated and materialized) JSON documents.
+This technically contradicts the previous statement that flattening is discouraged.

+It is not allowed to use cache query results (or generally intermediate results at the end of the query processing pipeline) between hot runs.

 ## Goals